This guide to Glasgow Central station explains what to look out for when departing and arriving by train and connects you to all the relevant info.

 Its nearest station is St Enoch, which is best accessed by using the secondary exit at Glasgow Central station on to Argyll Street, turn left from this exit and St Enoch is a 5 min walk away.

-This Argyll Street exit is beneath the station, so you need to head down the escalators which connect the main part of the station, to platforms 16 and 17, as these are located underground.
+This Argyll Street exit is beneath the station, so you need to head down the escalators - They also connect the main part of the station, to platforms 16 and 17, as these are located underground.

-Though in common will all of the stations on the Subway, the access to and from the trains is NOT step-free.
+Though in common with all of the stations on the Subway, the access to and from the trains at Partick is NOT step-free.

 From Partick it’s a one station hop on the subway to Kelvinhall, the closest station to the Kelvingrove gallery and museum, or a two station hop to Hillhead, the nearest station to the Rennie Mackintosh Museum.